MUCollective/multiverse/README.md

 <img src="vignettes/multiverse-addins.png" width="90%" />

-Alternately, users can insert a multiverse We also allow users to create a keyboard shortcut to declare a multiverse code block inside a RMarkdown document.
-This can be done through the following steps:
+Alternately, users can insert a multiverse code block using a keyboard shortcut.
+Users can create a keyboard shortcut to declare a multiverse code block inside a RMarkdown document through the following steps:

 -   Tools &gt; Addins &gt; Browse Addins… &gt; Keyboard Shortcuts
 -   Next, in the filter input field, type *multiverse*.
 You will see one